michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.0b =
+* Added: the `section_title` field type that lets the user to enter a section title.
 * Added: the ability to display form sections in tabs by specifying the `section_tab_slug`.
 * Added: the `autocomplete` custom field type.
 * Added: the ability to repeat form section.